-The term 'Private Banking' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Private Banking' is included in the Banking edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Private Banking refers to an intensely personal form of banking and related financial services which a bank traditionally delivers to its HNWI high net worth individual and UHNW ultra high net worth individual clients.
 In terms of wealth management, it is these two principal types of banking customers who have amassed significantly greater wealth than the common man or woman.
 This means that they can gain easy access to a greater range of traditional and alternative banking solutions and creative high-yielding investments than the typical banking customer can.
 Such private banks make huge efforts to effectively match up these types of high value customers with the best possible investment options and banking solutions.

 Private banking goes far beyond managing investments anymore.
 In fact, these financial institutions provide a veritable wealth of investment-related advice and consulting as well.
 The goal is to offer comprehensive solutions for the clients’ whole financial picture.
 This means that besides growing and protecting the assets in the present, they are similarly interested in offering creative and legal strategies for future financing needs, offering retirement strategies, and bequeathing wealth which is not tax-encumbered to the next generations of the family.